nandac/letterloom/tests/test-invalid-cc/test.typ

-/// test-to-address-empty
+/// test-invalid-cc
 ///
+/// Synopsis:
+/// Test case where the cc does not contain strings or content blocks.
+///
+/// Test: Invalid CC Types
+///
 /// Purpose:
 /// Validates that the letterloom function properly handles cases where
-/// the recipient's address field is empty or contains no meaningful content.
+/// cc items contain invalid data types instead of strings or content blocks.
 ///
 /// Test Scenario:
-/// To address is an empty content block ([])
+/// cc array contains mixed valid and invalid types:
+/// - Valid string: "cc one"
+/// - Invalid number: calc.ceil(3.14)
+/// - Invalid none: none
+/// - Invalid empty tuple: ()
 ///
 /// Expected Behavior:
 /// The function should panic with a clear error message indicating that
-/// the recipient's address is empty.
+/// cc items must be strings or content blocks.
 ///
 /// Expected Error:
-/// "panicked with: \"to address is empty.\""
+/// "panicked with: \"cc item must be a string or content block.\""
 ///
 /// Validation:
-/// Ensures that the validation system correctly identifies empty content
+/// Ensures that the validation system correctly identifies type mismatches
-/// in the recipient's address field and provides appropriate error feedback.
+/// in cc data and provides appropriate error feedback.
 ///
 #import "/src/lib.typ": *

 #assert.eq(
   catch(() => letterloom(
-    none, // value for doc
+    none,
     from: (
       name: "The Dimbleby Family",
       address: [The Lodge \